avinassh/blag/content/posts/setsum.md

 When you add an item:

-* Compute the SHA3-256 hash of the item (produces 32 bytes).
+* Compute the SHA3-256 hash of the item (produces 32 bytes)
-* Split the hash into 8 chunks of 4 bytes each.
+* Split the hash into 8 chunks of 4 bytes each
-* Interpret each chunk as a little-endian `u32`.
+* Interpret each chunk as a little-endian `u32`
-* Add each number to its corresponding column.
+* Add each number to its corresponding column
-* If the sum exceeds the column’s prime, store the remainder (mod prime).
+* If the sum exceeds the column's prime, store the remainder (mod prime)

-As I mentioned, you can also remove an item that was previously added.
-The magic is in computing the inverse.
-The magic is in computing its inverse: first, derive the inverse of the item's hashed value, then add that inverse to the setsum.
+You can also remove an item that was previously added.
+The magic is in computing the inverse: first, derive the inverse of the item's hashed value, then add that inverse to the setsum.
 This effectively cancels out the original, removing the item from the set!

 To compute the inverse, we use modular arithmetic: it's simply the prime minus the value.

 ## The math behind setsum

 Disclaimer: If we're friends, you already know I'm no math person.
 If not, hey there, new friend!
-You can probably skip this if you understand modulo arithmetic, chinese remainder theorem, and bit of probability.
+You can probably skip this if you understand modulo arithmetic, the Chinese remainder theorem, and a bit of probability.

 Let's simplify: instead of 8 columns, let's use just one.
 The prime number for this column is 29.
 Consider adding these items with their hash and inverse values: